-\paragraph{Gene embeddings.} The high variability of contig lengths in our dataset challenges direct application of existing deep learning approaches.
+\xhdr{Gene embeddings.} The high variability of contig lengths in our dataset challenges the direct application of existing deep learning approaches.
 We therefore deploy a multi-gene approach that leverages an existing protein large language model to produce fixed-sized embeddings as input to our model.
-Our workflow consists of identifying coding genes in each contig with Prodigal \citep{Hyatt2010}, which results in $33 \pm 179$ genes per contig. \Cref{fig:data_stats}(left) shows the distributions of how many contigs are contained in a sample with a clear skew towards few contigs per sample (note the logarithmic y-axis), and \cref{fig:data_stats}(right) shows the distribution of the overall number of genes extracted per sample.
-For completeness, we show the distribution of the number of genes per contig in \cref{fig:gpc} in \cref{app:visuals}.
-The common peak at around 4,000 genes aligns well with expectations of average gene counts in bacteria and archaea.
+Our workflow consists of identifying coding genes in each contig with Prodigal \citep{Hyatt2010}, which results in $33 \pm 179$ genes per contig. \Cref{fig:data_stats}(left) shows the distributions of how many contigs are contained in a sample with a clear skew towards few contigs per sample (note the logarithmic y-axis), \cref{fig:data_stats}(middle) shows the distribution of the overall number of genes extracted per sample, and \cref{fig:data_stats}(right) shows the distributions of genes per contig, which is also heavily skewed towards small contigs.
+The common peak at around 4,000 genes per sample aligns well with expectations of average gene counts in bacteria and archaea.
 We then use ESM-2 (3B) \citep{lin2023evolutionary} to embed each amino acid sequence identified by Prodigal into a fixed-dimensional ($\demb = 2560$) vector space.
 Ultimately, for each sample $j$ (i.e., each genome) we stack all $n_j$ gene embeddings belonging to that sample into a $(n_j \times \demb)$-dimensional tensor, where $n_j$ still varies across samples and which comprises one `input example' for our model.
-For the roughly 8k, 10k, and 11k samples from soil, host, and aquatic habitats (a total of $m=29,089$ training examples), respectively this yields a total of almost 1TB of pre-computed ESM-2 gene embeddings as the final dataset for our transformer model. \Cref{fig:overview_data} provides an conceptual overview of our data preparation process.
+For the roughly 8k, 10k, and 11k samples from soil, host, and aquatic habitats (a total of $m=29,089$ training examples), respectively, this yields a total of almost 1TB of pre-computed ESM-2 gene embeddings as the final dataset for our transformer model. \Cref{fig:overview_data} provides a conceptual overview of our data preparation process.